hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01c-JSIntro.md

     }
     ```

-    + `target`: the CSS selectorcorresponding to the HTML element that will contain the plot
+    + `target`: the CSS selector corresponding to the HTML element that will contain the plot
     + `data`: the value of the function(s) to be plotted
-    + `grid`: boolean value indicating whether or not a grid to be drawn iin the bacjkground
+    + `grid`: boolean value indicating whether or not a grid to be drawn iin the background
     + `xAxis`: specifying the domain (range) for the x values
     + `yAxis`: specifying the domain (range) for the y values